nikitakesharwani/React-learning-lab/README.md

 1. Client side routing - where there is no network call the home page all the data of other pages Handled by: react-router-dom
    How it works:

-   React loads a single HTML file (index.html).
+   - React loads a single HTML file (index.html).
-   When the user navigates, React updates the URL in the browser and renders the corresponding component without making a network request for a new page.
+   - When the user navigates, React updates the URL in the browser and renders the corresponding component without making a network request for a new page.
-   No full page reload, faster transitions.
+   - No full page reload, faster transitions.
-   Ideal for: SPAs (Single Page Applications)
+   - Ideal for: SPAs (Single Page Applications)

 2. Server side routing - where a network call is made to fetch the page data.
    Used with: frameworks like Next.js
    How it works:
-   Each route is mapped to a specific server-rendered page or component.
+   - Each route is mapped to a specific server-rendered page or component.
-   When the user navigates, the browser makes a network request, and the server responds with an HTML page rendered using React.
+   - When the user navigates, the browser makes a network request, and the server responds with an HTML page rendered using React.
-   Better for: SEO, faster initial load, dynamic content.
+   - Better for: SEO, faster initial load, dynamic content.

 # Class Component

-1. a defined class extends React.Component class which comes from react library
-2. it uses constructor to pass props and take super(props) inside it
-3. to access the props we write {this.props.name}
+1. A class component is created by extending React.Component from the React library. class MyComponent extends React.Component {}

+2. It uses a constructor() to initialize state and receive props, and super(props) is used to pass props to the base class.

+3. Props can be accessed using this.props.propertyName.
+    Example: {this.props.name}

+4. State is updated using this.setState() which triggers a re-render.

+# Component Lifecycle

+---- Component Class Lifecycle (Mounting Phase):
+The lifecycle of a React class component during mounting involves the following key methods:

+1. constructor()
+   Initializes state and binds methods.
+Called only once when the component is created.

+2. static getDerivedStateFromProps()
+   Rarely used.
+Allows the component to update state based on props before rendering.

+3. render()
+   (Part of the Render Phase)
+   Returns JSX to build the virtual DOM.
+It’s a pure function and does not interact with the actual DOM.

+4. componentDidMount()
+   (Part of the Commit Phase)
+   Invoked once after the component is added to the actual DOM.
+Ideal for API calls, subscriptions, and DOM manipulations.

+---- React Lifecycle Phases:
+React lifecycle is split into two main phases:

+# Render Phase

+- Methods like constructor, getDerivedStateFromProps, and render are called.
+- React builds the virtual DOM and determines what needs to change.
+- No actual DOM mutations or side-effects occur here.

+# Commit Phase

+- Changes calculated in the render phase are applied to the actual DOM.
+- componentDidMount() is called here during mounting.
+- Safe to perform DOM updates, API calls, etc.

+------------------- Render Phase -------------------

+1. Parent Constructor
+2. Parent Render
+   First Child Constructor
+   First Child Render
+   GrandChild Constructor
+   GrandChild Render
+   Second Child Constructor
+   Second Child Render
+   GrandChild Constructor
+   GrandChild Render

+💡 Note: DOM is not updated yet during the render phase.
+React is building the virtual DOM tree.

+=====================DOM UPDATED - IN SINGLE BATCH===================== DOM UPDATED – IN SINGLE BATCH – What It Means

+When React mounts components (or re-renders them), it does not update the actual DOM immediately after every render.
+Instead, it:

+1. Collects all virtual DOM changes made during the render phase.
+2. Batches them together.
+3. Then, in the commit phase, it applies all DOM updates in one go (in a single batch).

+🧠 Why does React do this?

+- To optimize performance.
+- Updating the real DOM is expensive — doing it in a single batch is faster than updating the DOM after every component render.

+✅ Example

+1. If you're mounting a parent and two child components:
+   - React renders: Parent ➝ Child ➝ Grandchild (just virtual DOM, no visible change yet)
+   - Then DOM is updated all at once: ✅ all 3 appear on screen together

+------------------- Commit Phase -------------------

+4. GrandChild ComponentDidMount()
+5. Second Child componentDidMount()
+6. First Child componentDidMount()
+7. Parent componentDidMount()

+💡 Note: In the commit phase, React applies changes to the actual DOM and runs componentDidMount() in child-first order.